brprkr/remarks/README.md

 With Remarks, you can export notebooks and PDFs from your ReMarkable.

-1. Get your notebook as PDF
+1. Export your notebooks as PDF
 2. Extract highlights as text

 Remarks: Convert ReMarkable notebooks to PDF and extract highlights :)